mrclay/Elgg-mrclay_aalborg/README.md

 ## Features

-- Integrates "topbar" menu into site menu area
-- Increases size of logged in user avatar in menu
-- Uses standard hover menu for avatar click
+- Open Sans font for site and main headings
+- Lighter white and light blue header
-- Avatar menu includes links to edit avatar, profile, settings, notifications, and group notifications
+- Adds topbar avatar menu inspired by Google+, including links to notifications settings
-- Sidebar "page" menus: Moves above owner block, adds thick left border to increase visibility
+- Topbar more compact and moves to site menu space in smaller viewports
+- Sidebar: page menus move to top with increased visibility, extras icon moves to bottom
 - Moves file list view toggle into page menu
-- Moves sidebar "extras" icons to bottom of sidebar
-- Admin link is a gear icon
+- Admin link is a gear icon in topbar.
+Opens the admin menu popup if available.
-- If developers "gear" is present, the topbar gear opens it.
 - Provides more horizontal space for mobile viewports
 - Increases whitespace between filter tabs and listings
 - User profile: Removes latest wire post, increases whitespace below name and the top of tag lists
 - Lists of users use 2 columns on wider viewports
+- Nicer reported content icon
+- Pages: tiny icons in lists
+- Pages: user avatars when viewing page
+- Pages: navigation sidebar titled "Pages", more whitespace
+- Pages: removes the duplicate title link